Attention 55+ Insiders: The 1st Boomer Wave is Happening Now!

 Of course, we at Active Adults Realty have been focused on this market for years, so it did not come as a surprise to us.

 There is an excellent selection right now at Heritage Shores of both existing homes and to-be-built homes by two different builders and things are booming.
-Take a look at these 11 phenomenal existing homes for sale!
-They all have things that you would have to purchase if you buy a to-be-built home!
-Priced from $259,900 to $359,900 – these are real asking prices, not the base model pricing of new construction.
+Click here to see existing homes for sale at Heritage Shores.

 Why is an existing home a better value at Heritage Shores?

-- Neither Brookfield nor Ryan is splitting the 3% Transfer Tax on new construction.
-On an existing home, the 3% is always split between the buyer and the seller.
-On a new home you purchase for $300,000 – that means add an additional $4,500 in settlement costs!
+- Neither new home builder is splitting the 4% Transfer Tax on new construction.
+On an existing home, the 4% is always split between the buyer and the seller.
+On a new home that you purchase for $300,000 – that adds an additional $6,000 in settlement costs!

-- Recently, Ryan began to charge a $3,000 Water/Sewer Tap fee or Impact Fee in addition to the Special Tax*.
+- One of the builders also charges a $3,000 Water/Sewer Tap fee or Impact Fee in addition to the Special Tax*.

 - Prices on new construction are going up and incentives are going down.
-On top of that, interest rates are going to increase.
-If you plan on getting a mortgage, there is no better time to lock in a low interest rate.
+On top of that, interest rates are finally going to increase.
+If you plan on getting a mortgage, there is no better time to lock in a low-interest rate.